atarazana/gramola-operator/part-2-1.md

 ![Dashboard](./images/olm-dashboard.png)

 Now click on `Operators->Installed Operators`.
-If you see nothing there try setting the namespace to `gramola-operator-system`.
+If, you see nothing there, try setting the namespace to `gramola-operator-system`.

 ![Installed Operators](./images/olm-installed-operators.png)